onestardao/WFGY/TensionUniverse/BlackHole/Q007_twin_prime_conjecture.md

 1. Q006 · Goldbach conjecture

    * Reused component: `PrimePair_ScaleProfile`.
-   * Why it transfers: Goldbach type statements depend on how primes behave in pairs near even integers, and the scale profile for twin primes can be adapted to study near-by prime pairs for Goldbach sums.
+   * Why it transfers: Goldbach type questions depend on how primes can form pairs summing to even integers.
+Gap 2 is a specific case; more general small gaps can be analyzed through a similar scale profile.
-   * What changes: the emphasis shifts from gap 2 specifically to a small set of possible gaps relevant for representing even integers as sums of two primes.
+   * What changes: the gap of interest is no longer fixed at 2, and the relevant counting functions change accordingly.

 2. Q018 · pair correlation of zeros of zeta functions

    * Reused component: `TwinPrimeGap_TensionFunctional`.
-   * Why it transfers: pair correlation of zeros is expected to mirror structure in prime gaps; the same kind of tension functional can be used to compare pairs of zeros and pairs of primes.
+   * Why it transfers: heuristic links between zero pair statistics and prime gaps suggest that tension based comparisons for twin primes can be mirrored by tension comparisons for zero pairs.
-   * What changes: input summaries now describe zero pair statistics instead of prime pair statistics, but the aggregation logic is similar.
+   * What changes: input summaries describe zero correlations instead of prime gaps, while the aggregation and normalization structure remains similar.

 3. Q059 · thermodynamic cost of information processing

    * Reused component: `PrimePair_ScaleProfile`.
-   * Why it transfers: structured but irregular sequences like twin primes provide examples of signals that are compressible but not trivial, useful for studying tradeoffs between structure, randomness, and energy cost in encoding.
+   * Why it transfers: twin prime patterns provide concrete examples of discrete signals that are structured yet nontrivial, useful in studying compressibility and energy cost.
-   * What changes: the interpretation of density and gap statistics shifts from arithmetic structure to information processing cost.
+   * What changes: the interpretation of densities and gaps shifts from arithmetic structure to resource usage.

 ---